practicalli/spacemacs/clojure-repl/portal-data-visualization.md

 ## Starting a REPL with Portal data inspector
-Portal is a web browser data inspector that can be configures as the `tap>` source for a project.
+Portal is a web browser data inspector that can be configured as the `tap>` source for a project.
 Any expression surrounded by `(tap> ,,,)` has its evaluated result sent to Portal.

 <!-- TODO add image showing off Portal -->